OpenID Federation 1.0

 Metadata that are defined in OpenID Connect Discovery 1.0, RFC 8414 OAuth 2.0 Authorization Sever Metadata and other standard specifications may appear in the openid_provider JSON object.

-In addition, the OIDC Federation specification defines the following server metadata.
+In addition, the OpenID Federation specification defines the following server metadata.

 • client_registration_types_supported